 LifeTein's methods for the preparation of N-methyl amino acids and their N-protected derivatives include the direct alkylation of Na-Boc or Cbz protected amino acids, the reductive methylation of N-benzyl amino acids followed by hydrogenolysis, or the reduction of N-Fmoc-oxazolidinones or methylol derivatives with triethylsilane in TFA.
 However, amino acids with reactive side chains could be difficult to handle.
 Therefore, different strategies of side chain protection or assembly should be adopted for each amino acid to guarantee successful synthesis.

 The stapled peptides are protein fragments chemically locked into an α-helical shape.
-Helix stabilization by cross-linking had been shown previously to dramatically increase the helicity and potency of α-helical peptides.
+Helix stabilization by cross-linking had been shown previously to increase the helicity and potency of α-helical peptides dramatically.
 The stapled peptides can selectively target only one of a closely related family of proteins.
 They are a promising class of alpha-helix mimetic inhibitors designed to be resistant to degradation, to penetrate cell membranes, and to bind tightly to disease target proteins.

 Unusual amino acids incorporated into a peptide can: